 Today, dewatering setup requires laying long-distance pipelines on the road (from construction sites to the seawall).
 The materials cost required, such as high-pressure PVC pipes and fittings are immense to make the entire line workable.
 While, manpower required to install, maintain and deinstall a pipeline remains high.

-Groundwater testing, council permits, EPA permits, pumping charges and installation routes are more reasons the costs adds up.
+Groundwater testing, council permits, URA permits, pumping charges and installation routes are more reasons the costs adds up.
 If a construction site is far from the seawall, the client have to endure extra costs.

 Why dewatering will remain costly?